nicholasbair/ex_nylas/README.md

   |> ExNylas.Threads.list(%{limit: 5})
 ```

 4. Where `create/update` is supported, optionally use `build/1` (or `build!/1`) to validate data before sending to the Nylas API.
 This is strictly optional--`create/update` will accept either a map or a struct.
-Build leverages [Ecto](https://hex.pm/packages/ecto) behind the scenes so fields are validated against the schema/struct definition.
+Build leverages [Ecto](https://hex.pm/packages/ecto) behind the scenes so fields are validated against the schema/struct definition and in the case of an error, the Ecto changeset is returned.
 For example:
 ```elixir
 {:ok, folder} = ExNylas.Folders.build(%{name: "Hello World"})